astralarya/kismet-antlr/README.md

 ./gradlew testrig
 ```

-Test the grammar in the interactive Antlr TestRig.
+Test the grammar in the interactive ANTLR TestRig.

 **NOTE:** Gradle may appear to hang at 80%,
 but TestRig is running and accepting input